RPCaetano/RPCaetano/README.md

 - 👋 Hi, I’m Renata Caetano .
-- 👀 I'm looking for a job in IT.
+- 👀 I'm studying web full stack and I'm looking for a job in IT.
 - 🌱 I’m currently learning english, java script and curious about java.
 - 💞️ I'm looking to collaborate with everyone who needs me.
 - 💖 I love animals,flowers,family and the life.